tanyachhabra/PHY-607-Project3/ising_model/README.md

 │       │   └── parameters.py # Simulation parameters
 │       └── cli/            # Command Line Interface
 │           ├── __init__.py
-│           └── run_simulation.py  # Main simul
+│           └── run_simulation.py  # Main simulation script
 ├── LICENSE.txt            # License file
 ├── README.md             # Project documentation
 ├── pyproject.toml        # Project configuration

-##Installation
+Installation
-To run this package you will follow these steps:
+To run this package, follow the steps below:

-1. **Create a Virtual Environment**
+1 Create a Virtual Environment
    Open your terminal or PowerShell and navigate to the project directory.
 Create a new virtual environment using:

-bash
       python -m venv venv_ising

-2. Activate the Virtual Environment Activate the virtual environment with the following command:
+2 Activate the Virtual Environment
+   For windowns:
+      .\venv_ising\Scripts\Activate

-    On Windows: .\venv_ising\Scripts\Activate
+   On macOS/Linux:
-    On macOS/Linux: source venv_ising/bin/activate
+      source venv_ising/bin/activate
+3 Install the package

-3. Installing the package:
+   Run the following command to install the package:
-bash
       pip install dist/ising_model-0.1.0-py3-none-any.whl
+4 Run the simulation
-4. run the following command:
+   Once installed, run the simulation with the following command:
       run-ising

-##Change of parameters
+Change of Parameters
-To change the parameters, like magnetic field, lattice size, temperature range, number of steps, intervals, please go to ising2d/config/paramters.py
+To change the parameters, such as magnetic field, lattice size, temperature range, number of steps, and intervals, please go to the ising2d/config/parameters.py file.